 - 1.2.1 Only trained specialists in the UK's designated competent authorities can decide whether or not there are reasonable grounds to accept the person as a victim of trafficking for the purpose of the Council of Europe Convention on Action against Trafficking in Human Beings.
 However, both Home Office decision makers and the court are able to take factual matters into account when making their findings in an asylum claim.
 If it has not already been done, decision makers dealing with the asylum claim must make an appropriate referral to the National Referral Mechanism (NRM).
-The case will then be routed to a 'competent authority' (see Victims of human trafficking: competent authority guidance). - 1.2.2 The conclusive grounds decision will be included in any outstanding asylum decision made after that decision as a finding of fact on whether the person was a victim of human trafficking or modern slavery or not, unless information comes to light at a later date that would alter the finding on human trafficking or modern slavery. - 1.2.3 The outcome of the reasonable or conclusive grounds decision is not indicative of the outcome of any asylum claim.
+The case will then be routed to a 'competent authority'. - 1.2.2 The conclusive grounds decision will be included in any outstanding asylum decision made after that decision as a finding of fact on whether the person was a victim of human trafficking or modern slavery or not, unless information comes to light at a later date that would alter the finding on human trafficking or modern slavery. - 1.2.3 The outcome of the reasonable or conclusive grounds decision is not indicative of the outcome of any asylum claim.
 A positive or negative reasonable or conclusive grounds decision on modern slavery does not automatically result in asylum being granted or refused.
 This is because the criteria used to grant asylum are not the same as the criteria used to assess whether a person is a victim of modern slavery. - 1.2.4 When a Competent Authority has issued a positive conclusive grounds decision in a case where the person has also claimed asylum, this should be afforded appropriate weight when considering future risk of persecution.
 Further, where there has been a negative finding by a Competent Authority, considerable weight can be placed on this.
-In these scenarios, because the Competent Authority's findings are subject to a higher standard of proof and are findings as to past treatment, it remains open to asylum decision makers to make different findings for the purpose of the asylum claim and future risk. - 1.2.5 Information for Home Office staff who are trained specialists to help them decide whether a person referred under the National Referral Mechanism (NRM) is a victim of trafficking is available in Victims of modern slavery-competent authority guidance.
+In these scenarios, because the Competent Authority's findings are subject to a higher standard of proof and are findings as to past treatment, it remains open to asylum decision makers to make different findings for the purpose of the asylum claim and future risk. - 1.2.5 Information for Home Office staff who are trained specialists to help them decide whether a person referred under the National Referral Mechanism (NRM) is a victim of trafficking is available in Victims of modern slavery-competent authority guidance. - 1.2.6 In cases where a 'positive conclusive grounds' decision has been made, a grant of discretionary leave may be considered.
+For further information, see Discretionary leave considerations for victims of modern slavery.